styx-firewall/.github/profile/README.md

 # Architecture

-StyX is built as a Linux-native management layer around existing kernel networking and security subsystems.
+Styx is a Linux-native management platform built around the networking and security features already provided by the Linux kernel.

-The platform does not implement networking functionality itself where the Linux kernel already provides it.
-Instead, it provides a unified configuration and management layer for subsystems such as:
+Styx does not reimplement functionality that is already available in Linux.
+Instead, it provides a single configuration and management interface for components such as:

 * Linux networking and routing
 * nftables